hyprwm/hyprland-wiki/content/Configuring/Multi-GPU.md

 After determining which "card" belongs to which GPU, we can now tell Hyprland which GPUs to use by setting the `AQ_DRM_DEVICES` environment variable.

-{{< callout type=info >}}
+> [!NOTE]

-It is generally a good idea for laptops to use the integrated GPU as the primary renderer as this preserves battery life and is practically indistinguishable from using the dedicated GPU on modern systems in most cases.
-Hyprland can be run on integrated GPUs just fine.
-The same principle applies for desktop setups with lower and higher power rating GPUs respectively.
+> It is generally a good idea for laptops to use the integrated GPU as the primary

-{{< /callout >}}
+> renderer as this preserves battery life and is practically indistinguishable
+> from using the dedicated GPU on modern systems in most cases.
+Hyprland can be
+> run on integrated GPUs just fine.
+The same principle applies for desktop setups
+> with lower and higher power rating GPUs respectively.

 If you would like to use another GPU, or the wrong GPU is picked by default, set `AQ_DRM_DEVICES` to a `:`-separated list of card paths, e.g.